-Local businesses voluntarily working together, from cafes, coffee shops, bakers and greengrocers.
-In partnership with a local invessel composter on our doorstep and a local food & compostable waste collection company (Forge Recycling).
+Local businesses voluntarily working together, from cafes, coffee shops, bakers and greengrocers, in partnership with a local invessel composter on our doorstep and a local food and compostable waste collection company (Forge Recycling).

 We can demonstrate we can truly close the loop on waste, rather than drive demand for oil based plastic.

-The use of compostable stickers, allows clear communication, so the public are very clear about what are compostable & hence put in the designated street side bins.
+The use of compostable stickers allows clear communication, so the public are very clear about what are compostable and hence put in the designated street side bins.

-Did you know, there are compostable alternatives to most single use plastics.
-From hot & cold cups/lids, to takeaway boxes, cutlery, trays, sandwich packaging, binbags, food prep gloves, clingfilm, produce bags, meat trays, sushi platters, soup containers, salad boxes, deli & bakery sheets, straws & stirrers.
+Did you know, there are compostable alternatives to most single use plastics from hot and cold cups/lids to takeaway boxes, cutlery, trays, sandwich packaging, bin bags, food prep gloves, clingfilm, produce bags, meat trays, sushi platters, soup containers, salad boxes, deli and bakery sheets, straws and stirrers.
 All available from a variety of businesses.

-- Potential to reduce business waste collection costs with ‘local rate’
+- Potential to reduce business waste collection costs with ‘local community rate’.

-- Reduce volume of general waste collected (commercial & streetside) by more than 50%, saving collection costs.
+- Reduce volume of general waste collected (commercial and street side) by more than 50%, saving collection costs.

-Due to CO2e accumulation we are more than likely going to overshoot the 1.5degC 2050 target that was proposed at the 2015 Paris Agreement (& that only gives us a 66% chance of avoiding climate change tipping points).
-Sure to be reviewed at the forthcoming COP26 held in Glasgow this November
+Due to CO2e accumulation we are more than likely going to overshoot the 1.5degC 2050 target that was proposed at the 2015 Paris Agreement (and that only gives us a 66% chance of avoiding climate change tipping points).

 There is huge change needed.
-LCC & the PCAN roadmap to net zero already has a 40% gap between adoption of all technically possible solutions & net zero (scope 1&2 emissions only).
+LCC & the PCAN roadmap to net zero already has a 40% gap between adoption of all technically possible solutions and net zero (scope 1&2 emissions only).

-Closing the loop on the majority of single use food & drink takeaway packaging in our local area (becomes a circular economy), rather than let it go to incineration (which is linear) – sadly LCC currently incinerates more waste than we recycle and nationally recycling rates have stalled at c44%.
+Closing the loop on the majority of single use food and drink takeaway packaging in our local area (becomes a circular economy), rather than let it go to incineration (which is linear) – sadly, LCC currently incinerates more waste than we recycle and nationally, recycling rates have stalled at c44%.

 ‘If we always do what we’ve always done, we’ll always get what we’ve always got’.